luismr/kafka-springboot-blueprint/README.md

 ### Cluster Setup

-A Docker Compose setup for running a Kafka cluster locally is available at [kafka-cluster-docker-compose](https://github.com/luismr/kafka-cluster-docker-copose).
+A Docker Compose setup for running a Kafka cluster locally is available at [kafka-cluster-docker-compose](https://github.com/luismr/kafka-cluster-docker-compose).
 This setup includes:
 - Multiple Kafka brokers using KRaft (Kafka Raft metadata mode)
-- Kafdrop (Web UI for Kafka)
 - Network configuration for local development

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.